-The flavonoids found in green tea can have protective effects on neurons, which can help lower the risk of Alzheimer’s disease and Parkinson’ disease.
-It also contains L-theanine, a unique amino acid which can work synergistically with caffeine to improve brain function.
+The flavonoids found in green tea can have protective effects on neurons, which can help lower the risk of Alzheimer’s disease and Parkinson’s disease.
+It also contains L-theanine, a unique amino acid that can work synergistically with caffeine to improve brain function.

 4. Green tea and relaxation